Bachelor of Arts - Visual Art

 Advanced study in a specific studio area.
 Offered according to needs of students and qualifications of instructor.
 Areas may include pastels, bookworks, and/or mixed media sculpture.
 Students may repeat the course but may not repeat the same media or studio area.
 Course Information: May be repeated if topics vary.
 Students may register in more than one section per term.

 Must be taken last semester of senior year.
-Includes writing resume, press releases, statement of purpose; photographing, installing, and lighting work; alternative documentation; active participation in gallery practices and exhibitions; awareness of hazardous materials; record keeping; and contracts and commissions.
-Current professional art journals will serve as texts.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.
+Includes writing resume, press releases, artist statement; photographing, installing, and lighting work; participation in gallery practices and exhibitions; awareness of hazardous materials; record keeping, contracts, and commissions.
+Course Information: Prerequisites: ART 481.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.

 ART 489.
 Honors Project In Visual Arts.
 4 Hours.